Evaluating your onboarding process: Is it really necessary?

 These customers are called ‘Passives’.
 These are customers that are largely indifferent and may be swayed by your competitors.
 An onboarding process that focuses on the USPs of your product and emphasizes upon the ROI may be needed in order to convert probable Passives into Promoters.

 - NPS score between 0-6:

-These customers are generally called ‘Retractors’.
+These customers are generally called ‘Detractors’.
 These customers are generally unhappy with your product.
-An onboarding process with greater handholding and touchpoints can help increase the NPS score of this segment of customers.
+An onboarding process with greater handholding and touch points can help increase the NPS score of this segment of customers.

 You may need to roll out a periodic NPS survey in order to capture the latest sentiment of your customers.
 You can also roll out an NPS survey during the various stages of the onboarding process.
 Tracking the delta or change in the NPS score of your customers over time can help determine how to tweak your onboarding process in order to keep your customers happy.
 Charting the course of the NPS score of each customer over time can help you take pre-emptive action before the sentiment of a customer severely deteriorates.

 The NPS score is a quick and quantifiable way to measure the success of your onboarding process.
 You may choose to obtain more information on how to calculate the NPS score and roll out the NPS surveys before fixing a policy for your company.
 NPS Surveys can help you evaluate onboarding process from time to time.
 I have personally used falling NPS scores as an indicator of churn.
 It has helped me come up with churn projections and also arrest churn in some cases.
 Relying on the NPS score to evaluate the health of your clients is an industry-wide practice and you can look to inculcate within your company.

 This graph shows the NPS score of some of the top SaaS companies on a scale of 1 to 100: